gregschullo/tech-documentation/docs/development/git/git-overview.md

 git init  -- Initialized a new Git Repo

-git clone  <github url> --- Clones a Github repo to your local repo
+git clone  'github url' --- Clones a Github repo to your local repo

 git remote –v --- Displays communication path from the local to GitHub repos

 git status  --- Displays the status of modified files to be committed

-git add <filename> --- Prepares a specific file to be committed from your local repo
+git add 'filename' --- Prepares a specific file to be committed from your local repo

 git add *  --- Prepares all of your files in your local repo to be committed

 git commit –m ‘add your message’ --- Commits your file to GitHub with a version message

-git push origin <branch> --- Uploads  and commits file or files to the GitHub repos
+git push origin 'branch' --- Uploads  and commits file or files to the GitHub repos

 git pull